bharathmsd7/Social-Media-Analytics/README.md

 - seaborn
 - eel

-__Install the dependencies in your Virtual environment and execute run_app.py for the dashboard.__
+Install the dependencies in your Virtual environment and execute __run_app.py__ for the dashboard

-__For the Data Scrapping and preprocessing execute Twitterscrapper.py __
+For the Data Scrapping and preprocessing execute __Twitterscrapper.py__

 Social Media Analyzer will scrap the posts of common people from three major social media platforms Twitter,Facebook and Instagram and analyse the data into 4 major aspects like.